gbif/hp-mesoamerica/en/collaboration.md

 ---

 <div style="text-align: justify">
 The <b>Data Science Network for the Conservation of Mesoamerican Biodiversity (redbioma)</b> aims to create a dynamic connection between individuals and institutions to encourage Skill development and research in biodiversity conservation.
-Achieving these goals requires the support and engagement of all its members.
+Achieving these goals requires the support of all its members.

 <br>
 <br>